 Lister crunched his way through five gear changes, and Blue Midget lurched like a drunken line-backer over the airless black desert of the unnamed moon.
-Helium winds whipped the sand into huge tapering swirls that twisted across the dry, featureless landscape like a pack of children's spinning tops.

-Lister landed the mining juggernaut with all the natural grace of a suicidal elephant tumbling from the Eiffel Tower.

-'Nice landing' buddy" said the Cat, digging his way out of the pile of storage lockers which had collapsed on him.
+Helium winds whipped the sand into huge, tapering swirls that twisted across the dry, featureless landscape like a pack of children's spinning tops.
+Lister landed the mining Juggernaut with all the natural grace of a suicidal elephant tumbling from the Eiffel Tower.
+'Nice landing, buddy, said the Cat, digging his way out of the pile of storage lockers which had collapsed on him.
 Lister threw the Cat a spacesuit.
-'Put this on.'

-The Cat looked at the battered old dirty silver regulation issue spacesuit with disdain.
-'Are you kidding?
-I wouldn't use this to buff my shoes.'
+'Put this on/ The Cat looked at the battered old dirty silver regulationissue spacesuit with disdain.
+'Arc you kidding?
+I wouldn't use this to bufTmy shoes.'
 Lister clambered into his own.
-'Put it on.'

-'Are you seriously telling me these shoulders were ever in style?'
+Put it on.
+Are you seriously telling me these shoulders were ever in style?
+'Put it on.

-'Put it on.'

 The Cat held the suit at arm's length.

-'Well, maybe if I widen the lapels, put in a couple of vents, maybe some sequins down the legs. . .'

-'We're going mining,' said Lister.
-'We're not in the heats of "Come Jiving", we're going to work.'

-'Hey - I do not do the "W" word.'

-'We're all doing the "W" word,' said Lister.

-Kryten stepped through the hatchway from Blue Midget's galley, carrying a tray of tea things and a plate of petits fours.

-'I thought we might have some tea,' he said, setting the cups in the saucers.
+'Well, maybe if I widen the lapels, put in a couple of vents, maybe some sequins down the legs . . . ' 'We're going mining, said Lister.
+'We're not in the heats of "ComeJiving", we're going to work.
+'Hey -1 do not do the "W word.
+'We're all doing the "W" word, ' said Lister.
+Kryten stepped through the hatchway from Blue Midget's galley, carrying a tray of tea things and a plate ofpetits fours.
+1 thought we might have some tea, he said, setting the cups in the saucers.
 'We're going smegging mining!'
 Lister threw his spacesuit gauntlet against the wall.
 'Milk or lemon?'
 Kryten smiled.

-'You're in charge of processing!
-I can't do this all on my own.'
+'Youre in charge of processing!
+I can't do this all on my helium atmosphere out there.
+It's going to be hard, and it's going to be dangerous.'

+1s nobody listening?
+We're going uranium mining.
+It's a

-'I'll have milk,' said the Cat.
+•I'll have milk,' said the Cat.